 Ah, the goatee.
 So incredibly popular in the 1990s and still a look favored by many men.
 It’s one of the most popular beard styles overall (and also known as the circle beard) and you really can’t go wrong with it.
 You can let it grow and become big and bold, or you can keep it high and tight.
 The goatee is not as popular as it was in the 1990s, but a lot of men can truly rock the style, including the actor Robert Downey Jr. There’s a lot you can do with a goatee, so don’t be afraid to experiment with the fine details, such as how full or long it is.

 A circle beard is a goatee that includes a mustache.
 A goatee doesn’t necessarily include a mustache.

 The Whaler, a.k.a. the Amish beard is another popular beard style and is a long, full beard without a mustache.
 The Amish associated mustaches with violent, aggressive people, particularly those involved with war, and decided that wearing one was sacrilegious.
 Muslim men also sport a similar facial hair style as Amish men but keep their mustaches trimmed thin and neat if they wear one at all.
-Why?
-Because they want to avoid any association with pagans, who wear full mustaches.

 OK, so you want to try the Hollywoodian.
 Well, get rid of your sideburns while letting your beard grow and finish the look with a mustache that extends to your beard.
 Throw in a full beard patch for good measure and there you have it.